arsy786/springboot-best-practices/README.md

 - Have a consistent and uniform way of formatting your code.
 - Use spaces and/or returns in an ordered and readable manner.
 - CMD+OPTION+L on highlighted code in IDE for code reformatting!
 - Can see below, two different ways of formatting the same code.
-To avoid discrepancies, the team should have a common coding format.
+To avoid discrepancies, you or your team should have a common coding format.

 ![code-formatting](code-formatting.webp)